 This article will go through the steps required to download your Bank Statement data as a CSV or Excel file.
 For accountancy packages not listed with a specific format, if there is an import function in your package, most will accept a .csv or Excel file of the data.

-To download your extracted bank statement data:
+How to download your extracted bank statement data

 A menu will open, prompting you to select the File Type.
 There are specific formats for some integrations, but generally a CSV file should suffice for most imports.
+Please note if you are located in the US, you will need to select one of the US Dates options from this list!

 You will also have the option to select a Date Range of statements to be downloaded.
 This is useful if you are going back to the same account/project to download certain statements later in a period.